SPECIES & ORIGINS

 What makes our tuna sustainable?

 First, Moalia tuna is line caught by sustainable fishing methods then the tuna species sold by Moalia are Yellowfin tuna (thunnus albacares) or Bigeye tuna (thunnus obesus) and their origins are Sri Lanka and Maldives.
 These species are not considered endangered in the Indian Ocean.
 Studies by the IOTC (Indian Ocean Tuna Commission) indicate that the stocks for both species are above a biomass level that would produce maximum sustainable yield in the long term and that current fishing mortality is below the maximum sustainable yield.
 In conclusion, stocks are healthy.
 (IOCT’s study)

 Other sources state the same thing.
 FAO’s report about the “General situation of world fish stocks” does not include any of these species among the overexploited or depleted.
-(FAO’s report) In addition, ISSF (International Seafood Sustainability Foundation) remarks that the Atlantic Ocean is the only place where Yellowfin tuna is overfished and that all other stocks are at a healthy level of abundance and are not being overfished.
-(ISSF on Yellowfin)
+(FAO’s report)

 The Fishchoice program advises hundreds of businesses through its partnership program, helping transform the marketplace in favour of environmentally responsible fisheries and aquaculture operations.

 During 2017 Moalia enrolled as a fishchoice supplier member, committing to sharing the sourcing details and fishchoice rating for all products offered.
 Furthermore, Moalia is the first EU fresh tuna importer to have made this commitment.

 By working with the Fishchoice program Moalia and its suppliers are receiving guidance on sustainable seafood selections to ensure exceptional quality while maintaining a commitment to the health of our oceans.